Quantum K-theory of Quiver Varieties and Many-Body Systems: The XXZ/tRS Duality

-Matrix $L$ is known as Lax matrix for trigonometric Ruijsenaars-Schneider model\footnote{In the literature slightly different normalizations are used}.
-The theorem shows that its characteristic polynomial is equal to Baxter polynomial $P(u)$ whose roots are equivarint parameters $a_1,\dots, a_n$.
+Matrix $L$ is known as Lax matrix for the trigonometric Ruijsenaars-Schneider model\footnote{In the literature slightly different normalizations are sometimes used.}.
+The theorem shows that its characteristic polynomial is equal to Baxter polynomial $P(u)$ whose roots are equivariant parameters $a_1,\dots, a_n$.
 By expanding both sides of \eqref{eq:tRSW} in $u$ we find explicitly the tRS Hamiltonians $H_1,\dots, H_n$